zuri-training/auth_wiki_team_1_project/README.md

 **Notes:**
->Repeat above step for any new task.
+>Repeat above steps from 2 to 7 for any new task.

 >For update on a specific task, repeat from step 3 to 7